• Skip to content

 • Technology: Strategies

-At the start of the second year the studio focus on retrofit and re-use is supported by the technology module.
-The humanities module introduces current critical debates and prepares you for the research part of your dissertation.
+At the start of the second year, the studio focus on retrofit and re-use is supported by the technology module.
+You’ll be introduced to current critical debates and begin to prepare for the research part of your dissertation.

 In the second half of the year you will choose from projects (studios) that follow different briefs and methodologies, and address challenges including the housing crisis, circular economy and urban space.
 These studios allow you to explore different ways of working and develop new techniques and skills.